Killing of Christian Glass: Autopsy

+Toxicology analysis detected a blood alcohol level of 0.010 and the presence of THC and amphetamines.
 Dr. Andrew Monte, an emergency room physician and medical toxicologist who teaches at the University of Colorado School of Medicine, said that the amount of THC indicated that Glass had used marijuana shortly before his death.
 The amount of amphetamine was consistent with a prescription for ADHD.